gregoriomunoz/Apache-Spark/README.md

 Examples for Learning Spark
 ===============
 Examples for the Learning Spark book.
-These examples have been updated to run against Spark 2.1.1 so they may be slightly different than the versions in your copy of "Learning Spark".
+These examples have been updated to run against Spark 2.1.1 and Java 8 so they may be slightly different than the versions in your copy of "Learning Spark".

 Requirements